 Plus, these veggies will invite your flying friends, like bees and butterflies, to suck on pollen and nectar that grow around.
 Interested?
 Let’s dive in!

-21. Tires For Planters
+21. Tires for Planters

 While conserving water and land is crucial, using recycled materials is no less important to design a sustainable garden.
 You can use various stuff, including used tires laid forever in your garage.
 It is so simple!
 Find the right location you want to set up a recycled garden.